In Animal Crossing: New Horizons the fun never stops. It's a problem

 The shrubbery and trees are easy.
 Give them enough space and they'll grow just fine.
 But the flowers?
 It's the flowers that get you.
 You'll need to water those bad boys every day if you want them to grow.
 Think you're getting even a 4-star island without populating it with dozens of floral friends?
 Fuhgeddaboudit.

 Even if you don't play Animal Crossing, you've probably heard a lot about it.
-The Switch game sold over 13 million copies in just six weeks, making it more popular than even Pokemon Let's Go Pikachu and Eevee.
+The Nintendo Switch game sold over 13 million copies in just six weeks, making it more popular than even Pokemon Let's Go Pikachu and Eevee, and has even given the 2017 Animal Crossing: Pocket Camp iOS and Android game a second life.
 It's a cartoonish life simulator that puts you on a deserted island and tasks you with turning it into a paradise.

 The joys of this process are hard to describe to someone who hasn't played an Animal Crossing game before.
 Much of the gameplay revolves around fishing, chopping wood, mining stone and crafting.
 It's relaxing, but goal-oriented enough to be stimulating.
 Its March 20 release coincided with much of the world entering coronavirus lockdown and it was the perfect game to help calm that chaos.
 There's no confronting story or complex mechanics.
 New Horizons is a timesink, but it's also simple, low-commitment fun.